Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Introduction

+It is important here that the transformation by the amplifier of the $q$,~$P_q$ channel to the $Y$, $P_Y$ channel be antilinear.
+Both are amplified but the phase is reversed.

 Clearly if one has two input channels, one also needs two output channels as well.
-Let me designate the second output channel by $Z,\tilde P$.
-Then in order that the commutation relations of $Z$ and $\tilde P$ and $Y$ and $P$ be maintained, we need \bea Z= Aq+Bx\\ \tilde P= A\theta-Bp \eea (One could also have other canonical transformations of $Z,\tilde P$ which would of course leave the commutation relations the same, but this is the simplest case, and using one of the others do not change the results).
+Let me designate the second output channel by $Z, P_Z$.
+Then, in order that the commutation relations of $Z$ and $P_Z$ and $Y$ and $P_Y$ be maintained, we can choose \bea Z= Aq+Bx\,, \\ \tilde P_Z= AP_q-BP_x \,. \eea (One could also have other canonical transformations of $Z,\tilde P_Z$ which would of course leave the commutation relations the same, but the one chosen is the simplest case, and gives the same result as the others do).